 Please be reminded that you may need to meet different deadlines when applying to this program:

-Princeton students majoring in the Woodrow Wilson School of Public and International Affairs can attend a fall semester program at the National University of Singapore (NUS), one of the top universities in Asia and the world.
+Princeton students majoring in the Princeton School of Public and International Affairs can attend a fall semester program at the National University of Singapore (NUS), one of the top universities in Asia and the world.
 NUS is perfectly located in the heart of South East Asia, which makes it very easy for students to travel in the region to places like Malaysia, China, India, Australia, and others.
 In addition to the task force, Princeton students will be able to choose courses from all undergraduate departments.

 NUS is consistently ranked as one of Asia's top universities by both UK ranking systems, the QS World University Rankings and the Times Higher Education World University Rankings.
 According to the latest 2015 QS World University Rankings, NUS is ranked 12th in the world and retained its position as 1st in Asia.